apikcloud/docs/docs/03-platforms.md

-# 3. Platforms Overview
+# Platforms Overview

+<mark> Status: Draft — Pending Review and Approval </mark>

-This page introduces the **execution platforms** supported at Apik and how our methodology adapts to each.
+> This page introduces the **execution platforms** supported at Apik and how our methodology adapts to each.
-It is an entry point only — detailed procedures live in dedicated pages (CI/CD, releases, workflow, odoo.sh specifics).
+> It is an entry point only — detailed procedures live in dedicated pages (CI/CD, releases, workflow, odoo.sh specifics).

 ---

-## 3.1.
-Supported Platforms (at a glance)
+## Supported Platforms (at a glance)

 | Platform | Who operates | How we ship | Where code runs | Image build | Trunk-based notes |
 |---------|---------------|-------------|-----------------|-------------|-------------------|